Sarah627/Java_miniatures/README.md

   >
   > System.out.println(result); >>> 5 here there is a problem, the code is working fine as no errors appear but wait a minute 😅, a plus " + " sign where inserted instead of " * " multiplication sign.

-  here where the error takes place, it's not in syntax, the code works fine but doesn't give you the expected results, this type of errors are dedicated and corrected using tests we will come to this point later.
+  here where the error takes place, it's not in syntax, the code works fine but doesn't give you the expected results, these types of errors are dedicated and corrected using tests we will come to this point later.

 for more on errors types here is a useful link [not for newcomers](https://www.geeksforgeeks.org/types-of-errors-in-java-with-examples/)
 , this is nice introduction to errors [types of errors in java](https://www.scaler.com/topics/types-of-errors-in-java/).